Patents & Trademarks: China

 - The registered trademark lacks its distinctiveness.

-NMPA may provide for an administrative monitoring period of five years for new Category 1 drugs approved to be manufactured, commencing from the date of approval, to continually monitor the safety of those new drugs.
-During the monitoring period of a new drug, NMPA will not accept other applications for new drugs containing the same active ingredient.
-This results in an effective five-year exclusivity protection for Category 1 new drugs.
+The NMPA may provide for an administrative monitoring period of five years for new Category 1 drugs approved to be manufactured, starting from the date of approval, to continually monitor the safety of those new drugs.
+During the monitoring period of a new drug, the NMPA will not accept other applications for new drugs containing the same active ingredient.
+This works as an effective five-year exclusivity protection for Category 1 new drugs.

-Except for certain general restrictions applicable to all patents or trademarks (see Question 60 above), there is no special restriction to any type of medicine or device that can be granted patent and trademark protection.
+Except for certain general restrictions applicable to all patents or trademarks (see Question 3), there is no special restriction on any type of medicine or device that can be granted patent and trademark protection.

-License agreements do not require the government approval; however, it is mandatory to duly record such agreements before the CTMO or the NIPA.
+License agreements do not require the government approval; however, it is mandatory to duly record such agreements before the CTMO or the CNIPA.

-A licensing agreement for patent implementation executed between the licensor and the licensee shall be filed with the NIPA within three months from the date on which the contract comes into effect.
+A licensing agreement for patent implementation executed between the licensor and the licensee must be filed with the CNIPA within three months from the date on which the contract comes into effect.

-For licensed use of a registered trademark, the licensor shall file the record of the licensing of the said trademark with CTMO within the validity period of the licensing contract, and the licensing shall be gazetted by CTMO.
-Non-filing of the licensing of a trademark shall not be contested against a good faith third party.
+For licensed use of a registered trademark, the licensor must file the record of the licensing of the trademark with the CTMO within the validity period of the licensing contract, and the licensing shall be gazetted by the CTMO.
+Non-filing of the licensing of a trademark will not be contested against a good faith third party.